-Going camping with our new Coleman lantern and various other camping gear.
+Camping with our Coleman lantern and other outdoor gear.

 - Coleman 4 person tent

 - Coleman air mattress with a Coleman pump

 - and my latest acquisition a Coleman lantern.